lxminarayn/d3js-flask-fullstack-app/README.md

 - `style.css` contains the basic styling for the web site
 - `README.md` renders this file

-#### Steps to bypass API server (optional)
+#### Steps to add/bypass API call to fetch movies list

-- If you do not want to start local API server, then you go `scripts.js` file and modify line # 7 to point to local JSON file instead of API server as follows:
+- If you do not want to start local Flask API server, then you go `scripts.js` file and modify `line # 7` as follows:
+  To add local API server support:
   `d3.json("http://127.0.0.1:5000/imdb", {`

-  modify this line to:
+  To bypass API server call and point to local JSON file from UI:
   `d3.json("/imdb.json", {`
   and save the file.

+- Note that for enabling demo in GitHub page, the repo points to the local imdb.json by default.

 #### Steps to run the application in local machine